-- 3.1 The Councils capital strategy reviewed annually to reflect changes in the Council's priorities and resources. - 3.2 It is now a requirement of the Prudential Code that the Councils' have an annually approved capital strategy.
-This year the strategy is being reviewed to reflect new requirements emerging from the new Code.
-The intention is to bring together not only the capital expenditure policy and plans, but to include financing considerations in one comprehensive document.
-The new requirements include:
+3.2 It is a requirement of the Prudential Code that the Councils' have an annually approved capital strategy.
+The capital strategy brings together not only the capital expenditure policy and plans, but includes financing considerations in one comprehensive document.
+The requirements include: